-A schema generated as an SQL script can be used in many ways, including:
+A schema generated as an SQL script can be used to do the following:

-- To maintain a backup script that will allow the user to re-create all users, groups, logins, and permissions.
+Maintain a backup script that lets the user re-create all users, groups, logins, and permissions.

 SQL scripts contain descriptions of the statements used to create a database and its objects.
-You can generate scripts from the objects in an existing database, and then add these objects to another database by running the scripts against that database.
-In effect, this re-creates the whole database structure and any individual database objects.
-The schema of the following objects can be generated and saved as a script.
+You can generate scripts from the objects in an existing database and then add these objects to another database by running the scripts against that database.
+In effect, this re-creates the complete database structure and any individual database objects.

-The schema for the objects generated can be saved in a single SQL Script file, or in several files with each file containing the schema of just one object.
-You can also save the schema generated for a single object (or a group of objects) into one or more SQL script files.
-Examples of SQL script files that you can generate include:
+The schema for generated objects can be saved in a single SQL Script file, or in several files with each file containing the schema of just one object.
+You can also save the schema generated for a single object, or a group of objects, into one or more SQL script files.
+Examples of SQL script files that you can generate include the following:

 To generate a script